begin/globbing/README.md

 * `(b|d).js`: would match either `b` or `d`, returning `['b.js', 'd.js']`
 * `(b|[A-Z]).js`: would match either `b` or an uppercase letter, returning `['b.js', 'E.js']`

-As with regex, parenthese can be nested, so patterns like `((a|b)|c)/b` will work.
+As with regex, parentheses can be nested, so patterns like `((a|b)|c)/b` will work.
 But it might be easier to achieve your goal using brace expansion.

 ## Common options